 The horror awaiting paramedics was so great that police tried to choose those they felt were capable of handling what they were to see.

-Adam Lanza, see here in 2005, was obsessed with battles and destruction, according to a new report The police investigation revealed further details of the killer being antisocial at school, rarely having anything to do with his classmates, and obsessed "about battles, destruction and war".
+The police investigation revealed further details of the killer being antisocial at school, rarely having anything to do with his classmates, and obsessed "about battles, destruction and war".
 One of his former teachers described the level of violence in his work as "disturbing" and "so graphic it could not be shared".

 But exactly what prompted Lanza to kill 26 people in cold blood on this occasion remains a mystery.
 The investigation was unable to find a motive other than his obsession with death, adding that while he was "undoubtedly afflicted with mental health problems", he "displayed no aggressive or threatening tendencies".